Douglas (company)

-The Parfümerie Douglas is an internationally operating perfumery chain.
+Douglas AG, doing business as Douglas Group, is a German multinational company specializing in perfumery and cosmetics.
 Its headquarters are located in Düsseldorf, Germany.
-Parfümerie Douglas was part of the Douglas Holding, but since 1 June 2015, 85 percent belong to the financial investor CVC Capital Partners and 15 percent to the Kreke family.
 The first perfumery to carry the name "Parfümerie Douglas" opened in Hamburg in 1910.
-With over 2,000 stores in Europe and turnover of 3.1 billion Euros (fiscal year 2020/21) Douglas is the market leader in Europe.
+Douglas GmbH was part of the Douglas Holding, but as of 1 June 2015, 85 percent belongs to the financial investor CVC Capital Partners, and 15 percent to the Kreke family.

 History

 The name of the company can be traced back to the Scottish soap manufacturer John Sharp Douglas.
 He came from a small village near Glasgow and on 5 January 1821, he founded a soap factory in Hamburg's warehouse district.
-The factory was soon included to the "Hamburger Address Book" as "J.S.
+The factory was soon included in the "Hamburger Address Book" as "J.S.
 Douglas, Engl.
-Soap factory, Kehrweider, Herbst Hof".
+Soap factory, Kehrwieder, Herbst Hof".
 On 5 November 1828, Hamburg granted John Sharp Douglas citizenship as number 663 of the Civil Protocol.
 Two years later, on 23 July 1830, Douglas married the mother of his six children, Johanna Catharina Francisca Becker.

-Douglas's soap products, such as the Coconut Oil Soda Soap developed in 1830 and the Chinese Heavenly Soap introduced around 1840 quickly turned into success.
+Douglas's soap products, such as the Coconut Oil Soda Soap, developed in 1830 and the Chinese Heavenly Soap, introduced around 1840 quickly turned into success.
 Thanks to modern manufacturing processes, Douglas benefited from greater production efficiency.
 Soap became a much more affordable product to a wider range of the public and bathing became a normal thing to do.

 Douglas died in 1847 and his sons Thomas and Alexander took over the business under the name "J.S.
 Douglas Sons".
 In 1851, they presented their soap products at the first World Fair in London, where the "Chinese Heavenly Soap" was honored with a medal.
 In the same year, the brothers developed their "Egyptian Toilette Soap".

 In September 1878, Thomas and Alexander Douglas separated as business partners and sold the company to merchants Gustav Adolph Heinrich Runge and Johan Adolph Kolbe.
 The new owners kept the company's name "J.S.
 Douglas Sons" and expanded the assortment to leather goods, travel utensils and fashion items, which they called "Fantasy Products".
 In 1888, Gustav Adolph Kolbe took over the position of his deceased father, Johann Adolph, and two years later became the sole owner of the company.
 By proxy in 1909, he handed responsibility of the soap factory to his wife Berta.